 Smaller shows like this Brother Bear performance (suitable for toddlers) helped to charm the little ones.

 Naturally, the Christmas Fantasy Parade at night brings everything to a climatic finish.
-The soundtrack that you are hearing came from that parade of Disney’s characters.
+Check out the soundtrack below to hear the wonderfully magical music that came from that parade of Disney’s characters.

 Unfortunately, we couldn’t stay late enough to catch the fireworks display at night, but that has always been a mainstay of Disneyland Parks.